 Acceptance and Commitment Therapy (ACT) is a new-age therapy approach rooted in the science of Behavior Analysis and Relational Frame Theory.
 It is based on mindful acceptance practices and values based action.
-The approach has been used effectively to treat a wide variety of psychological disorder, ranging from struggles with adjustment and finding general direction in life, career, and family planning, to treating anxiety and mood disorders, and to treating severe illnesses such as schizophrenia and agoraphobia.
+The approach has been used effectively to treat a wide variety of psychological disorder, ranging from struggles with adjustment and finding general direction in life, career, and family planning, to treating anxiety and mood disorders, phobias and agoraphonia, and to treating severe illnesses such as schizophrenia.
 The approach is very flexible, customizable, and highly collaborative between client and therapist, so a step-by-step description of what to expect can be pretty hard to explain as it often jumps around among 6 core processes.

 Here is a description of the 6 core processes used in ACT: